 The production of red blood cells is called erythropoiesis.
 It takes about 7 days for a committed stem cell to mature into a fully functional red blood cell.
 As red blood cells age, they become less active and more fragile.

-Aging red cells are removed or eaten up by a type of white blood cell (macrophages) in a process known as phagocytosis and the contents of these cells are released into the blood.
+Aging red cells are removed or eaten up by a type of white blood cell, or macrophage, in a process known as phagocytosis.
+The contents of these cells are released into the blood.
 The iron released in this process is carried to either the bone marrow for production of new red blood cells or to the liver or other tissues for storage.

-Under normal conditions, around 1% of the body's total red blood cells are replaced every day.
+Normally, around 1 percent of the body's total red blood cells are replaced every day.
 In a healthy person, around 200 billion red blood cells are produced each day.

 White blood cells

-The bone marrow produces many types of white blood cells, which are necessary for a healthy immune system.
-These cells both prevent and fight infections.
+The bone marrow produces many types of white blood cells.
+These are necessary for a healthy immune system.
+They prevent and fight infections.

-The main types of white blood cell or leukocytes are:
+The main types of white blood cell, or leukocyte, are:

 Lymphocytes are produced in bone marrow.
 They make natural antibodies to fight infection caused by viruses that enter the body through the nose, mouth or other mucous membrane, or through cuts and grazes.
 Specific cells recognize the presence of foreign invaders (antigens) that enter the body and send a signal to other cells to attack the antigens.